kuzzleio/kuzzle-vault/README.md

 vault.secrets
 ```

+### Data encryption

+The cipher used is `aes-256-cbc` with a 16 bytes initialization vector.

+The encryption key is hashed with SHA256 and then used with a random initialization vector to encrypt the data.

+Encrypted values are represented under the following format `<encrypted-data>.<initialization-vector>`.

+Both `<encrypted-data>` and `<initialization-vector>` are in hexadecimal.

 ### Secrets file format

 The secrets file is in JSON format.
 String values are encrypted but the key names remain the same.